Azure/Azure-Sentinel/Solutions/GitHub/Data Connectors/GithubWebhook/README.md

-# Ingest GitHub events into sentinel
+# Ingest GitHub events into sentinel through Webhook dataconnector
 Author: Prathibha Tadikamalla

- The Azure function based github dataconnector using webhook pushes all the github events into Sentinel.
-All these logs will be placed into the table called "githubscanaudit_CL".
+ The Azure function based github dataconnector using webhook pushes all the github subscribed events into Sentinel.
+All these events will be placed into the table called "githubscanaudit_CL".
 As of now the solution has 3 parsers based on the below events.
   *	https://docs.github.com/en/rest/reference/code-scanning
   *	https://docs.github.com/en/rest/reference/dependabot
   *	https://docs.github.com/en/rest/reference/secret-scanning